Project Sign

-Project Sign (Project Saucer) was an official U.S. government study of unidentified flying objects (UFOs) undertaken by the United States Air Force (USAF) and active for most of 1948.
+Project Sign or Project Saucer was an official U.S. government study of unidentified flying objects (UFOs) undertaken by the United States Air Force (USAF) and active for most of 1948.
 It was the precursor to Project Grudge.

 History

 The project was established in 1948 by Air Force General Nathan Farragut Twining, head of the Air Technical Service Command, and was initially named Project SAUCER.
 The goal of the project was to collect, evaluate, and distribute within the government all information relating to UFO sightings, on the premise that they might represent a national security concern.

 On April 27, 1949, the U.S. Air Force publicly released a paper prepared by the Intelligence Division of the Air Materiel Command at Wright-Patterson Field, Ohio.
 The paper stated that while some UFOs appeared to represent actual aircraft, there was not enough data to determine their origin.
 Almost all cases were explained by ordinary causes, but the report recommended a continuation of the investigation of all sightings.

 Project Sign was first asserted in the 1956 book The Report on Unidentified Flying Objects by retired Air Force Captain Edward J. Ruppelt who later directed Project Blue Book.
-In this he also claimed that Sign had produced an "Estimate of the Situation" which endorsed an interplanetary explanation for UFOs, but General Hoyt Vandenberg, Chief of Staff of the Air Force, shut down Project Sign for lack of proof.
+In this he also claimed that Sign had produced a "Top Secret Estimate of the Situation" which "concluded UFOs were real".
 No copy of this document or any other corroboration of Ruppelt's claim has been produced, and Popular Mechanics called the report "probably more mythological than real".
+In a Hearing of the Eighty-ninth Congress, Second Session, on January 18, 1966 L. Mendel Rivers asserted no such Estimate had ever existed.

 Project Sign was followed by Project Grudge after a conclusion was reached that UFO reports could be exploited by a foreign power to induce panic in the population and were therefore a military issue in the post-WW II, Cold War climate.
 This led Project Grudge to publicly disparage all UFO reports as the result of "a.
 Misidentifications of various conventional objects. b.
 A mild form of mass-hysteria and war nerves. c.
 Individuals who fabricate such reports to perpetuate a hoax or to seek publicity. d.
 Psychopathological persons."